dojo/widget-core/README.md

 ##### BeforeRender

 The `beforeRender` call receives the widgets' `render` function, `properties` and `children` and is expected to return a function that satifies the `render` API.
-The `properties` and `children` are passed to enable them to be manipulated/decorated prior to the `render` is called.
+The `properties` and `children` are passed to enable them to be manipulated or decorated prior to the `render` being called.

 This is the only time in the widget lifecycle that exposes either of these attributes to be manipluted outside of the property system.